PowershELlF to the rescue

 The index is the numerical value that is the location of the string within the file.
 Since indexes start at zero, you typically need to subtract one from the original value to extract the string at the correct position.
 This is not necessary for this exercise.

-To change directories, you can use the Set-Location
+To change directories, you can use the `Set-Location` cmdlet.

 powershell